 Never Drink and Drive

 It may seem like an obvious tip, but it’s important.
-More than half of all single motorcycle accidents in the United States happen because the driver was drinking.
+Almost one-third of all fatal motorcycle accidents in the United States happen because the driver was drinking according to the National Highway Traffic Safety Administration (NHTSA).
+Further, drinking and driving is the primary cause of roughly half of motorcycle accidents in the US.
 Since motorcycles don’t provide riders with as much protection as passenger vehicles, drinking and driving is even more deadly for motorcycle riders.

 Obey Speed Limits